pmajoroslp/generic-password-app-extension/README.md

 Contact us, please!
 We'd love to hear from you about how you integrated GenericPassword within your app, how we can further improve things.

 You can reach LastPass at support@LastPass.com, or if you prefer, [@LastPass](https://twitter.com/LastPass) on Twitter.
-You can reach Agilebits at support+appex@agilebits.com, or if you prefer, [@1PasswordBeta](https://twitter.com/1PasswordBeta) on Twitter.